-For one, my local organic grocery store began offering delivery for a small, reasonable fee not long ago and I can’t tell you what a blessing that was!
+For one, my local grocery store has a lot of organic choices and began offering delivery for a small, reasonable fee not long ago.
+I can’t tell you what a blessing that was!
 I had already been ordering all of my bulk dry good supplies online.
-It’s the fresh, organic stuff like my chicken breasts, fruits & veggies, eggs and almond milk that are my biggest challenge keeping on hand because I go through so much of them and they must be fresh.
+It’s the fresh, organic ingredients like fruits and veggies that are my biggest challenge keeping on hand because I go through so much of them and they must be fresh.

 It complicates things further that we are miles from town, and I am an empty nester and can’t drive anymore (boo!) thanks to my fainting/seizure problems.
 So for them to offer delivery really made things so much easier for us.